What has happened with my motorhomes?

 The actual truck still with the outline of the Kraft logo, parked outside my home, Applecross, in Hatfield.

-Sitting ready to be seviced, painted and transformed,
+Sitting ready to be serviced, painted and transformed,

 The before shot.

 Then it naturally follows that there should be an after shot.

 Paint to the box done, windows installed and curtains fitted.
 Also, an intercom to talk between the cab and the back.